WebAssembly/esm-integration/proposals/esm-integration/EXAMPLES.md

 1. JS module is parsed
 1. JS module is instantiated.
 Function declaration exports are initialized.
 Other exports are set to undefined or are in TDZ.
 1. wasm module has an exports lexical environment created.
 Imports are bound to memory locations but values are not snapshotted yet.
 1. JS module is evaluated.
-All of its remaining exports (i.e. non-fuction values) are initialized.
+All of its remaining exports (i.e. non-function values) are initialized.
 Any top-level statements are executed.
 1. wasm module is instantiated and its start function runs.
 All imports are snapshotted.
 All exports are initialized.

 Note: because these are snapshots of values, this does not maintain the live-binding semantics that exists between JS modules.
 For example, let's say JS module exports a function, called `foo`.
 The WebAssembly module imports `foo`.
 Then, after evaluation, the JS module sets `foo` to a different function.
 Other JS modules would see this update.
 However, WebAssembly modules will not.